 Our Superexam platform is modular and fully flexible to suit your unique learning needs, availability, and budget.
 You can customise your own SQE preparation through any combination of SQE mock stations, lectures, live stream simulations, and training materials.

-You can either buy individual “pay as you go” modules with prices ranging from £70-120, or make a bulk purchase and avail of price discounts.
+You can either buy individual mock sessions on a “pay as you go” basis with prices ranging from £70-120, or make a bulk purchase and avail of price discounts.

 We have built this training service with your needs in mind to help you achieve your goal of joining the register of solicitors.
 We are happy to advise on certain module combinations based on your background, so feel free to contact us and take the first step towards success.